-Deborah Moroney is a managing director at the American Institutes for Research (AIR), and director of AIR’s work in the area of Youth Development and Supportive Learning Environments.
-Dr. Moroney is a methodological expert in implementation science—in the context of both rigorous research and program evaluation.
-Her research and evaluation expertise cover family, community, and youth development, and her work often bridges the two worlds of research and practice.
+Deborah Moroney is a vice president at AIR, where she leads AIR’s work in the area of Youth, Family, and Community Development.
+Dr. Moroney is a methodological expert in implementation science—in the context of both rigorous research and program evaluation—and her work often bridges the two worlds of research and practice.
 She is also an expert in STEM informal learning and community arts programming.

 Dr. Moroney serves as a reviewer or editorial board member on multiple peer-reviewed journals, and has authored practitioner and organizational guides using both research findings and practitioner input.
 Dr. Moroney co-authored the fourth edition of the seminal resource Beyond the Bell: A Toolkit for Creating Effective Afterschool and Expanded Learning Programs.
 She has authored numerous works on implementation and assessment of social and emotional development, including the first edition of the Ready to Assess toolkit, and co-chaired the social and emotional learning National Practitioner Advisory Group.
 She has also edited two volumes on elements of learning and development: Creating Safe, Equitable, Engaging Schools: A Comprehensive, Evidence-Based Approach to Supporting Students, and Social and Emotional Learning in Out-of-School Time: Foundations and Futures.